 Available with Spatial Analyst license.

-The global Watershed function determines the contributing area above a set of pixels in a raster.
-Watersheds are delineated from a flow direction raster which identifies the flow direction from every pixel.
+Determines the contributing area above a set of cells in a raster.
+Watersheds are delineated from a flow direction raster which identifies the flow direction from every cell.

 For more information, see the How watershed works topic in the Spatial Analyst tool help.

-The value of each delineated watershed will be taken from the pixel value of the pour point in the input raster.
+The value of each delineated watershed will be taken from the cell value of the pour point in the input raster.

 Flow Direction Raster